 We fill our cups with filtered water at the airport after we leave security.

-In case our daughter needs to go to the restroom on the airplane.
-Gloves can provide an extra barrier against allergens or residue from allergens in an airplane restroom.
+Disposable gloves can provide an extra barrier against allergens or residue from allergens in an airplane restroom.

 6. Auto injectors and medications

 Check with your doctor/allergist prior to your trip about any questions related to your allergy action plan, current medications, auto-injectors and items needed for your trip.
 We carry our medications in an insulated, padded case like this pack .
 Show Your Teal has a larger pack to hold all medications including inhalers and auto injectors.
 Keep these important items in your carry on bag.